-Bird Studies Canada is looking for more volunteers to help survey the Common Loon across Canada, according to a news release from the organization.
+Bird Studies Canada is looking for more volunteers to help survey the Common Loon across Canada.

 “More volunteers are needed to survey the Common Loon at lakes across Canada.
 These data will be vital to determine if loons are in decline, holding steady or making gains,” said Kathy Jones, Canadian Lakes Loon Survey volunteer coordinator for Bird Studies Canada.

 Marlies and Dieter Schoenefeld joined Bird Studies Canada in 1986 out of concern for bird and environmental health and because they value their experience on Canadian lakes.